Editor's note: This post was edited on June 24, 2015 to reflect the relaunch of MongoDB Management Service to MongoDB Cloud Manager. Learn more here.

 As implied by the “worrying” versus “critical” evaluation, you are also free to have more than one alert, at different levels.
 Imagine an alert that only hits the ops team when lock percentage goes above 60% (perhaps as a prelude to a capacity discussion), and then an alert for a much wider audience when the more critical level of 80% is breached and all eyes are needed on the issue.

-To get started with monitoring and alerting, you can create a free account for MongoDB Management Service at mms.mongodb.com.
+To get started with monitoring, alerting, and backup, you can try MongoDB Cloud Manager free for 30 days at cloud.mongodb.com.